We got a cute little ol' runner to the right

 The hottie in question has to perform anything from push-ups and sit-ups, to pull-ups and weight-lifting.
-Being completely nude is certainly optional.
+Anything from a Shirtless Scene (for men) or a Sports Bra Scene (for women) to being completely nude is certainly optional.
 When a villain does it, it can overlap with Kingpin in His Gym.
 Compare Macho Camp, Training Montage, and Hot Men at Work.
 Workout videos are often Poor Man's Porn for this very reason.

 - Ichigo Kurosaki from Bleach had a very brief scene in the anime where he made a couple of push-ups without a shirt.
 This was during the Soul Society arc, when he was training to get Bankai.